devanshi00/VeQRA/README.md

   - **Standardization**: Ensures consistent output formats for benchmarking.
   - **Efficiency**: Reduces network overhead by consolidating multiple API calls.
   - **Automation**: Designed for batch processing large datasets.

+## Acknowledgements
+This project is a part of course CS450 Generative AI under the supersion of Prof Chandresh Kumar Maurya.